Bootsplash

-A bootsplash, also known as a bootscreen, is a graphical representation of the boot process of the operating system.
+A bootsplash, also known as a boot screen, is a graphical representation of the boot process of the operating system.

 A bootsplash can be a simple visualization of the scrolling boot messages in the console, but it can also present graphics or some combinations of both.

 Unlike splash screens, a bootsplash is not necessarily designed for marketing purposes; it can be intended to enhance the experience of the user as eye candy, or provide the user with messages (with an added advantage of color-coding facility) to diagnose the state of the system.

 Microsoft Windows

 All versions of Microsoft Windows feature a boot screen, which is loaded during the startup process.
-With extra, third-party utilities, it is possible to replace the default Windows boot screen with custom images, text, and/or animations.
+With extra, third-party utilities, it is possible to replace the default Windows boot screen with custom images, text or animations.